Student Privacy - FERPA

 It’s important to understand that this option will greatly limit the accessibility of your records, which can often prove burdensome.
 Likewise, this is an “all or nothing” option.
 All information will be withheld from all requestors unless the request is a clear FERPA exception; Montgomery College may honor your request not to disclose non-directory information, but FERPA does not require Montgomery College do this.
 You may not request non-disclosure to a particular person or group of persons.

-The “Confidential” hold remains in effect until you direct the Office of Admissions and Records, in writing, to remove it.
+The “Confidential” hold remains in effect until you direct the Office of Records and Registration, in writing, to remove it.
 This is even true after you stop attending Montgomery College.

 You have the right to request non-disclosure only while in attendance; if you have left Montgomery College, you no longer have the right of non-disclosure.

 Often your parents or spouse need a letter of certification about your enrollment to provide an employer for tuition benefits or insurance companies to continue coverage and/or receive a discounted rate.
-The Office of Admissions and Records processes these requests on a daily basis.
+The Office of Records and Registration processes these requests on a daily basis.

-If the employer, insurance company, etc. provides a form to be filled out, the student should drop off the appropriate form to the Office of Admissions and Records for processing.
-The Office of Admissions and Records also produces enrollment verification letters.
+If the employer, insurance company, etc. provides a form to be filled out, the student should drop off the appropriate form to the Office of Records and Registration for processing.
+The Office of Records and Registration also produces enrollment verification letters.

-The Office of Admissions and Records has a "Permission to Release/Withhold Education Record Information" form.
+The Office of Records and Registration has a "Permission to Release/Withhold Education Record Information" form.
 Students may complete this form at the Office of Admissions and Records.
 The form allows students to designate third parties who may have full access to their student records.
-Should a parent wish to take access a student's record, they must come in person to the Office of Admissions and Records and present a picture ID and their most recent Federal Tax Return verifying that the student is a legal, tax dependent.
+Should a parent wish to take access a student's record, they must come in person to the Office of Records and Registration and present a picture ID and their most recent Federal Tax Return verifying that the student is a legal, tax dependent.

 Please note: Parental access to a student’s record does not include current academic progress.
 This means that you may be provided access to grades earned, Montgomery College will not provide progress reports to parents for the current semester.
 Your best bet is to maintain open communication with your son/ daughter about their academic progress at Montgomery College.